Pivot-Madagascar/pridec-docker/README.md

 ## Helpful commands for testing and debugging

-**Never use `docker compose up` because it will run both services at once, and the `fetch` service must be run before the `forecast` service.** Eventually I will write  a shell script that does this for all our data sources and will handle this automatically.
+**Never use `docker compose up` because it will run all services at once, rather than sequentially.**

 ```
 docker compose run --rm --entrypoint "/bin/bash" <service-name> #interactive shell